kazurem/Vertical-Ping-Pong/README.md

 I don't think I need to tell you how to do this.
 Do I?

 Objectives:
-1. If you have free time, add some audio too.
-2. Teach a neural network to play this game.
+1. Teach a neural network to play this game.